sagemath/sagewiki_to_gh-2022-10-10/prep/2011/sessions.md

     * Continue any discussions you want on the list about technology.
     * Continue to work on a couple worksheets demonstrating what you want to show.
   * For Tuesday, June 21st
+    * Let us know about additional topics for the last time
     * TBA
   * For the future
+    * Meet up at MathFest!
-    * Use Sage in your classes!
+    * Use Sage in your classes
     * Joint Meetings get-together
     * More